aep/ceramic-rust/README.md

 Synchronous channels for rust between posix proccesses
 -------------------------------------------------

-Ceramic is a simple and effective way to isolate rust code into processes.
+Ceramic is a simple and effective way to isolate crappy code into processes.
+The code gets its own heap and can be terminated without affecting the main process.

 It fullfills the same use case as servo/ipc-channel, but with a much more consistent and simple design.
-The downside is that it only works on posix compliant systems.
+The downside is that it propbably doesn't work on windows.

+This is a rust port of the original C++ library [https://github.com/aep/ceramic](https://github.com/aep/ceramic).

 Serialize and Deserialize traits are required for all types passed over the channel.

-This is a rust port of the original C++ library [https://github.com/aep/ceramic](https://github.com/aep/ceramic).

-A famous example of terrible api is gethostbyname.
-POSIX actually removed it, because it's shit, but a lot of unix code still uses it, and so we have to deal with library calls that simply never terminate.

 ```rust